-Usually, within one week of filing a FAFSA online, a Student Aid Report (SAR) will be sent to the e-mail address provided on the FAFSA (approximately four weeks for postal mail if no email address is listed).
+Usually, within one week of filing a FAFSA online, a Student Aid Report (SAR) will be sent to the e-mail address provided on the FAFSA (approximately four weeks if paper FAFSA filed).
 Once your SAR is received, review the entire report for accuracy.
 If corrections are needed, log into your FAFSA and resubmit the corrected information.
 First-time applicants begin checking your Banner account for a Financial Aid tab three to five days after filing or submitting corrections to your FAFSA.
 The Financial Aid tab will give you access to view your satisfied and unsatisfied financial aid requirements.
 CLICK HERE for "How To" instructions.

 The Gadsden State Financial Aid Office encourages students to start the application process for financial aid early.
-Keep in mind that students who start the financial aid process late may have to assume responsibility for the payment of tuition, fees, and other educational expenses until financial aid is finalized.
+Keep in mind, students who begin the financial aid process late may have to assume responsibility for the payment of tuition, fees, and other educational expenses until aid is finalized.

 ATTENTION FEDERAL FINANCIAL AID STUDENTS

-If available, it is best to utilize the IRS Data Retrieval Tool when completing the FAFSA.
-Using this IRS Data Retrieval Tool makes the application process easier and it will also speed the verification process considerably.
-If you choose not to use the IRS Data Retrieval Tool when filing your FAFSA online or are not allowed access to do so, then a copy of your "tax return transcript" will be needed if selected for verification by the federal processing center for that tax year's FAFSA.
-In the past, Gadsden State was able to accept copies of completed tax return forms (i.e., 1040, 1040A, etc.); however, new regulations now require us to have a copy of your tax return transcript.
-Once you have filed your tax return, a tax transcript can be requested, free of charge, at the IRS Web site's Get Transcript or by calling 1-800-908-9946.
+The FAFSA uses income information from two years before the academic year for which the aid is intended (Prior-Prior Year), not the previous year.
+If available, it is best to utilize the IRS Data Retrieval Tool (IRS DRT) when completing the FAFSA.
+Using the IRS DRT makes the application and verification processes easier.
+If you do not use the IRS DRT when filing your FAFSA online or are not granted access to the DRT, then a copy of your "tax return transcript" will be needed if selected for verification by the Federal processing center for that tax year's FAFSA.
+In the past, Gadsden State was able to accept copies of completed tax return forms (i.e., 1040, 1040A, etc.); however, new regulations now require submission of a copy of your tax return transcript.
+Once you have filed your tax return, a tax return transcript can be requested, free of charge, at the IRS Web site's Get Transcript or by calling 1-800-908-9946.
 Click here for step-by-step instructions on how to request a tax transcript.

 Receiving Your Aid

 Your Federal Pell Grant award will be based on full-time enrollment and will prorate for enrollment less than full-time and enrollment in classes outside your declared major.
-For applicable certificate programs, your Federal Pell Grant will be based on both credit and contact hours.
+For applicable certificate programs, your Federal Pell Grant disburses based on both credit and contact hours.

-Your financial aid award may be reduced accordingly if you fail to begin attendance in classes, withdraw from classes, and/or enroll in courses not required for your declared major.
-You may be obligated to repay the difference between the amount of funds awarded and the amount recalculated.
+Your financial aid award may be reduced if you do not begin attending classes, withdraw from classes, or enroll in courses not required for your declared major.
+You may be obligated to repay the difference between the funds awarded and the amount recalculated.
 If you completely withdraw before the 60% point of the semester, you may owe a repayment to the U.S. Department of Education.
 Also, reducing your enrollment status may affect the required standards of Satisfactory Academic Progress (SAP) and cause you to lose your eligibility to receive additional financial aid.
 It is recommended you check with Financial Aid before dropping any classes or changing your schedule to determine how those changes may affect your financial aid.
 Refer to the Gadsden State Catalog and Student Handbook or visit the Financial Aid Office for more information.